Mathys Tourraine

-Mathys Tourraine (born 14 January 2001) is a professional footballer who plays as right-back for club Rodez on loan from Paris FC.
+Mathys Tourraine (born 14 January 2001) is a professional footballer who plays as right-back for Ligue 2 club Pau.
 Born in France, he is a youth international for Morocco.

 Club career

 Early career

 Born in Lyon, Tourraine joined the youth system of Monaco in 2016.
 He was released by Monaco in 2020.

 On 3 February 2021, after a year of not playing football, Tourraine was signed by Poissy.

 Grenoble

 On 13 July 2022, after another year without playing football, Tourraine signed a contract with Grenoble's reserves.
 On 30 March 2023, he signed his professional contract with Grenoble.
 He made his debut for the club in a 1–0 league defeat to Dijon, coming on as a late substitute in the 80th minute.
 Tourraine scored his first goal for the club in a 2–0 win over Paris FC.

 Paris FC

 On 29 June 2024, Paris FC announced the signing of Tourraine on a three-year deal.

 On 30 August 2025, Tourraine was loaned by Rodez in Ligue 2 for the 2025–26 season.
+On 14 January 2026, he moved on a new loan to Clermont, also in Ligue 2.